MAIF/thoth/doc/banking-real-life.md

 This example is based on [bank example](), we'll replace our InMemoryEventStore by a real Event store using Postgres and Kafka.

-First we need to import `scribe-jooq` module.
-This module contains an implementation of scribe for Postgres using Jooq.
+First we need to import `thoth-jooq` module.
+This module contains an implementation of thoth for Postgres using Jooq.

 ## SQL